Yipee-ki-yay/github-resume-creator/README.md

 ## Getting Started

 Run the project in the development mode ```npm run dev```.
-The project uses the github token which one is stored in the .env as the variable for github api.
+The project uses the github token which one is stored in the .env as the variable VITE_GITHUB_TOKEN for github api.